brod26/CS325SUHdoku/README.md

 1. Install the latest version of Python
 2. Install pip and Pygame

-    To install pygame, type: python3 -m pip install pygame in your terminal
+    To install pygame, type: python -m pip install pygame in your terminal

  3. On GitHub, click the Code button, download the zip file to the desktop and in your termial: